California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 Sexual battery (PC 243.4) | Misdemeanor: Up to 6 months in jail (or 1 year if there was an aggravating factor) and/or $2,000 (or $3,000 if the victim was your employee) plus Tier I sex offender registration for 10 years. or Felony: 2, 3, or 4 years in prison (or an extra 3 to 5 years if the victim was seriously hurt) and/or up to $10,000 plus Tier III sex offender registration for life (usually). |

-Our California criminal defense lawyers will explain the following in this article:
+Our California criminal defense lawyers will explain the following domestic battery topics in this article:

 - 7. What if the accuser wants to drop the charges?

-- the defendant willfully touched someone in a harmful or offensive manner (which is “simple battery“),
+- You willfully touched someone in a harmful or offensive manner (which is “simple battery“),

-- the person was an intimate partner of the defendant’s, and
+- The person was your intimate partner, and

-- the accused did not act in self-defense or in the defense of someone else.1
+- You did not act in self-defense or in the defense of someone else.1

 - on purpose, or